Version 2.0 (released 17th March, 2022)

 Technical support is available through an online help-desk.
 A request can be submitted 24/7, however the technical experts at Digital Media are only able to respond Monday to Friday 08:30 – 17:00 (ACST).
 A help link is available by clicking on the students name at the top right hand side of each screen throughout the Program.

-The Program must be completed within a period of 20 weeks from the date of registration and regular email contact will be made with the students to ensure they are able to complete the course within this time frame.
+The Program must be completed within a period of 20 weeks from the date of registration.
 Student initiated requests for a program extension or refund must be due to extenuating circumstances and will be granted to students that can provide the relevant evidence.

 The Program requires access to the internet and a current browser.
 It is recommended to use the most recent version of Chrome, Firefox, Safari or Edge of Internet Explorer 10 and above.
 The Program can be accessed via desktop, laptop or mobile devices.